WordPress/secure-custom-fields/docs/code-reference/acf-field-group-functions-file.md

 acf_filter_field_groups

-* Returns a filtered aray of field groups based on the given $args.
+* Returns a filtered array of field groups based on the given $args.
 * @date    29/11/2013
 * @since ACF 5.0.0
 * @param   array $field_groups An array of field groups.